-Passenger dies after a medical emergency on a United flight; the CDC wants to reach fellow passengers
+Passenger dies after a medical emergency on a United flight.
+Now the CDC wants to reach fellow passengers.

 “A change in aircraft was not warranted; instead, passengers were given the option to deplane and take a later flight or continue on to Los Angeles,” the airline said.
 “All passengers opted to continue.”

+“I’m just assuming that I was exposed,” she said, and was quarantining while trying to make an appointment for a test.

 It was not clear Friday if any passengers had been contacted by the CDC.
+The crew of four flight attendants is quarantining for 14 days per written guidelines, according to Taylor Garland, spokesperson for Association of Flight Attendants-CWA, which represents flight attendants at 17 airlines including United.

 In response to questions from The Washington Post over the past few days, representatives for the ambulance service, hospital, airport and city of New Orleans either declined to release information about the man’s condition or said they had no information about a connection to the coronavirus.

-In July, a woman died of COVID-19 during a Spirit Airlines flight from Las Vegas to Dallas.
+In July, a woman died of covid-19 during a Spirit Airlines flight from Las Vegas to Dallas.
 Passengers were never notified, The Washington Post found, and the cause of her death wasn’t publicly reported until October.

-“We implore passengers not travel if they have been diagnosed with COVID-19 or have COVID-related symptoms,” United said.
+“We implore passengers not to travel if they have been diagnosed with COVID-19 or have COVID-related symptoms,” United said.
 “If in doubt, the best option is to get tested.”